Simpson-Computer-Technologies-Research/Notify/README.md

 - This project was made for a person who messaged me about creating a discord bot for them.
 I wanted to learn Rust and I thought this would be a great project to do so.

 - Aside from my desire to learn the language, I decided that Rust would be the best option for this project as iterating over the sqlite database rows for every message sent in a channel can take quite some time.
-Luckily Rust is extremely fast which makes performing these iterations not as time consuming.
+Luckily Rust is extremely fast which makes performing these iterations is not as time-consuming.

 # Quick Usage
 <h3>Running the bot</h3>